Vol. III - Appendix K

 Jane Jarman married Ernest Arthur Carey on 26 August 1915 in Herstmonceux.
 Ernest was a 27 year old soldier, son of Arthur Carey, gardener.
 Jane was 24 years old, daughter of William Frederick Jarman, wheelwright.

-Ernest possibly died in World War 1.
+Ernest possibly died in World War 1 and was buried in Bletchingley, Surrey. in 1918.

-Nothing more is known about Jane.
+Nothing else is known about Jane.

 Click here to go back to Chapter 3 - James Barton and Orpha Crowhurst.